Theory of polar domains in moir\'e heterostructures: Appendix: Description of lattice relaxation calculations

 \eec to perform the integration.
 When the $\Cs$ rotation symmetry is reduced to $\Ct$, and the displacement field is given by Eq.~\eqref{eq:u_full}, Eqs.~\eqref{eq:u_deriv} and \eqref{eq:V_elastic_exact} will contain equivalent contributions from $\{\bvec{u}_{\bvec{k}}^{\text{even}}\}$.

-Eq.~\eqref{eq:V_elastic_exact} is an exact expression for the elastic energy, and doesn't need to be calculated numerically, which results in a considerable reduction in computational effort.
+Eq.~\eqref{eq:V_elastic_exact} is an exact expression of Eq.~\eqref{eq:V_elastic_cartesian} in terms of Fourier harmonics, meaning the elastic energy doesn't need to be calculated numerically, which results in a considerable reduction in computational effort.
 Unfortunately, the stacking energy cannot be obtained analytically since, as mentioned previously, the Fourier components of $\Vstack$ are functions of $\{\bvec{u}_{\bvec{k}}\}$.

 Now we must obtain an analytic expression for the gradient as we did in the 1D example.
 First, we truncate the expansion so that a suitable number of shells are included, containing $\Nmax$ vectors in total.
 For example, in Fig.~\ref{fig:BZ}, the first 5 shells are shown, containing $\Nmax = 15$ vectors in $S_1$.
 The gradient is then a $2\times \Nmax$ array, \beq{eq:G_initial}